 Healthcare Division.
-Through our Healthcare division, we design, manufacture, market and service patient monitoring, cardiology, anesthesia delivery and ventilation systems and defibrillator products worldwide for sale primarily to hospitals and medical centers.
+Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology, and anesthesia delivery and ventilation systems worldwide for sale primarily to hospitals and medical centers.
 Our products monitor patients in critical, emergency and perioperative care areas of the hospital and provide information, through wired and wireless networks, to physicians and nurses who may be at the patient's bedside, in another area of the hospital or even outside the hospital.
-Revenues from our Healthcare division accounted for 25% of our total consolidated revenues for fiscal 2016.
+Revenues from our Healthcare division accounted for 21% of our total consolidated revenues for fiscal 2017.
+During fiscal 2017, in conjunction with ongoing cost optimization efforts, we undertook an initiative to consolidate a manufacturing and R&D facility where we incurred approximately \$1.4 million of employee termination costs and \$0.6 million of other costs.
+This facility consolidation is expected to result in recurring annualized savings of approximately \$3.0 million.

 The healthcare markets in which we operate are highly competitive.
 We believe that our customers choose among competing products on the basis of product performance, functionality, value and service.
 There is continued uncertainty regarding the U.S. federal government budget and the Affordable Care Act, either of which may impact hospital spending, third-party payer reimbursement and fees to be levied on certain medical device revenues, any of which could adversely affect our business and results of operations.
-In addition, hospital spending appears to have been impacted by strategic uncertainties surrounding the Affordable Care Act and economic pressures.
+In addition, hospital capital spending appears to have been impacted by strategic uncertainties surrounding the Affordable Care Act and economic pressures.
 We also believe that global economic uncertainty has caused some hospitals and healthcare providers to delay purchases of our products and services.
 During this period of uncertainty, sales of our healthcare products may be negatively impacted.
 We cannot predict when the markets will fully recover or when the uncertainties related to the U.S. federal government will be resolved and, therefore, when this period of delayed and diminished purchasing will end.
 A prolonged delay could have a material adverse effect on our business, financial condition and results of operations.

 Optoelectronics and Manufacturing Division.
-Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation, automotive diagnostic systems, gaming systems and consumer products.
-We also provide our optoelectronic devices and electronics manufacturing services to original equipment manufacturers ("OEM") customers, as well as our own Security and Healthcare divisions.
-Revenues from external customers in our Optoelectronics and Manufacturing division accounted for approximately 25% of our total consolidated revenues for fiscal 2016.
+Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation, automotive diagnostic systems, and consumer products.
+We also provide our optoelectronic devices and electronics manufacturing services to OEM customers, as well as our own Security and Healthcare divisions.
+Revenues from external customers in our Optoelectronics and Manufacturing division accounted for 21% of our total consolidated revenues for fiscal 2017.
+During fiscal 2017, in conjunction with ongoing cost optimization efforts, we undertook an initiative to consolidate a manufacturing facility where we incurred approximately \$0.3 million of employee termination costs and \$0.4 million of other costs.
+This facility consolidation is expected to result in recurring annualized savings of approximately \$1.0 million.